waveremit/predictions/README.md

 ## Deployment

-Pushes to master are auto-deployed to wave-prediction-market.herokuapp.com
+Pushes to master are auto-deployed to Heroku.

 If you modified the models, there isn't any automated migration system.
 You have to run the sql commands manually to make the current DB match your model.